Robert Maclay (merchant): Biography

 Robert Maclay was a graduate of Judson College, Mount Palatine, Illinois.

-He engaged in real estate and banking in New York City and was appointed to various posts having to do with urban development.
+He engaged in real estate and banking in New York City and was appointed to various posts related to urban development.
 Upon the death of his father-in-law, Alfred Barmore, he became president of Knickerbocker Ice Company, the largest ice company in the country.

-On April 14, 1892, Maclay was appointed as member of the Rapid Transit Commission.
+On April 14, 1892, Maclay was appointed as a member of the Rapid Transit Commission.
 From 1891 until his death in 1898, he served as Chairman of the Building Commission for the New York City Board of Education.
 He presided as Chairman of the Building Commission when the American architect Charles B. J. Snyder was elected Superintendent of School Buildings in 1891.

 Maclay was a Director of Bowery Savings Bank and a trustee of the Northern Dispensary.
 He was a trustee of the Madison Avenue Baptist Church and The Manhattan Club and was one of the incorporators of the New York Botanical Garden.

-He was a member of New York Historical Society, the New York Athletic Club, the Metropolitan Club, the Grolier Club, the Downtown Association, the Brown Society of Glasgow, and the Advisory Committee of New York University.
+He was a member of New York Historical Society, the New York Athletic Club, the Metropolitan Club, the Grolier Club, the Down Town Association, the Brown Society of Glasgow, and the Advisory Committee of New York University.